IcecreamArtist/CLRS_Algorithms/os1.md

 } while(true);
 ```

-The initial value of "rmutex", "totmutex"" and "lmutex" is 1.
+The initial values of "rmutex", "totmutex"" and "lmutex" are 1.

 The basic idea of this solution is that: we define a mutex for the
  availability of the single-plank bridge.
 When someone is crossing